Vanished (1995 film): Plot

 That night she is on the phone to Malcolm and hears something upstairs.
 She tells Malcolm who tells her not to worry.
 After they end the phone call she goes upstairs anyway and sees the nanny gagged and tied up, and discovers Teddy is missing.
 While the house is being searched, detective John Taylor questions the servants and the chauffeur tells about how he saw Marielle with Charles.
 John then questions Marielle and Malcolm listens, stunned, while she tells about her past.
 Marielle insists it isn't in Charles's nature to hurt a child.
 The police search Charles's house and find Teddy's blue pyjamas there.
 He is arrested on suspicion of kidnap.
 Marielle goes to the police station and Charles insists he didn't kidnap Teddy.

 In court, all the evidence seems to be pointing to Charles.
 However, outside John Taylor reveals to Marielle that Malcolm knew all about her past.
 It is later revealed that Malcolm kidnapped his own son - he had been having an affair with Ms. Saunders and that he was going to start a new life with her and Teddy, and that he'd only married Marielle to get a baby, as Ms. Saunders was infertile.

-Marielle and Malcolm divorce, and at the end of the film, John reveals he loves Marielle as she prepares to begin a new life with Teddy in Vermont.
+Marielle and Malcolm divorce, and John reveals he loves Marielle as she prepares to begin a new life with Teddy in Vermont.